Python-Bootcamp-2024/Group13-Assignment/README.md

    ```
 3. Open the provided localhost link to interact with the dashboard.

----

 ## **Deliverables**
 - GitHub Repository: Includes all Python scripts, notebooks, and data.
 - Video Clip: Demonstrates the interactive dashboard functionality.
 - Presentation: Summarizes the project and its insights.

 ---

-## **Acknowledgments**
-Special thanks to **PyData Sri Lanka** for organizing UniConnect 2024 and providing this opportunity to learn and grow.

----

-Feel free to adapt this further based on your project specifics!